netj/3x/docs/tutorial/README.md

 and Runs.
 The first two tabs are for exploring the results of execution collected so far, while the last two are for controlling the execution.

 #### 3.2.
-Queue Runs
+Plan Runs

-From the results table, we can click on a row which needs to be filled or more execution should be done, and queue up new runs for execution.
+From the results table, we can click on a row which needs to be filled or more execution should be done, and plan new runs for execution.
 You can repeat this process from the results table to add necessary runs to fill the output columns colored red.
 Note that the button on each input column header can be used to expand and collapse the rows, so that you can add only part of the runs